Robert P. Latham

 - Master of the Barbara M.G.
 Lynn Inn of Court

-- American Bar Association (ABA) Forum on Communications Law, Governance Committee Member
+- American Bar Association (ABA) Forum on Communications Law, Governing Committee Member

 - American Bar Foundation, Texas Fellow, 2015-Present

 - International Association of Defense Counsel, Member